 Powered by two, Caterpillar 3512 diesel engines.
 With Twin Disc MG 6500 reduction gears, at a ratio of 6.04:1.
 Turning two, 87(in), Rolls Royce, four bladed, fixed pitch, propellers.
 For a rated 3,000 horsepower.

-The tug's towing gear consists of JonRie InterTech towing winch, driven by a John Deere 4045 diesel engine.
-With a JonRie InterTech deck capstan on her stern.
+The towing gear consists of a single drum, JonRie InterTech towing winch.
+Driven by a single, John Deere 4045 diesel engine.
+With an electric, JonRie InterTech, deck capstan mounted on her stern.